 The Interprofessional Health, Arts and Humanities Certificate Program is a partnership between the Health, Arts and Humanities Program (http://health-humanities.com/) and the Centre for Advancing Collaborative Healthcare & Education (CACHE) at the University of Toronto.
-The aim of the certificate program is to foster the development of collaborative, patient/client-centered care as well to promote self-care.
+The aim of the certificate program is to foster the development of collaborative, patient/client-centered care as well to foster critical resilience practices in professional development.
 The program is designed to advance a deeper understanding of health, illness, suffering, disability, and the provision of healthcare by creating a community of scholars in the arts, humanities, and clinical sciences.
-Previous iterations of the program have been well received by learners from across the health professions, allowing learners to employ arts-based modalities to enhance reflection, to deepen collegial dialogue, and to explore creative options for renewal and for maintaining wellbeing and resilience.
+Previous iterations of the program have been well received by learners from across the health professions, allowing learners to employ arts-based modalities to enhance reflection, to advance critical thinking and to explore creative options for renewal and for supporting wellbeing.